 - All parties are in favor of raising business taxes, but where the VVD calls for an additional €3.5 billion, Labor proposes a staggering €42 billion in tax increases.

-- Parties agree contractors enjoy too little job security compared to full-time employees, but where the right would make it easier for companies to hire workers full-time, the left would make it more expensive to hire temp and freelance workers
+- Parties agree contractors enjoy too little job security compared to full-time employees, but where the right would make it easier for companies to hire workers full-time, the left would make it more expensive to hire freelancers

 - Labor opposes competition in health care.
 The Greens would even abolish private insurance companies and replace them with public health corporations.

-- D66, Labor and the Greens want to go cut greenhouse gas emissions by reducing livestocks.
-That’s a tough sell to VVD and CDA, the two most popular parties among farmers.
+- D66, Labor and the Greens want to cut greenhouse gas emissions by reducing livestocks.
+That’s a tough sell to VVD and CDA, who are popular among farmers.

 - VVD and CDA support nuclear power, which is unacceptable to the left.